7 Factors in the Formation of Adult Acne and How to Fix Your Skin for Good!

 Has it been years since you started treating your acne with everything possible under the sun including over the counter and prescription drugs, antibiotics, skincare products, hormonal therapy, the pill but was never able to achieve any long lasting results?

 If this sounds familiar I know exactly how you feel and let me tell you, you are not alone.
-In fact for most people with acne seems to persist way beyond their teenage years and the main reason for this is the fact that the underlying causes of acne are misunderstood and therefore seldomly addressed.
+In fact for most people acne seems to persist way beyond their teenage years and the main reason for this is the fact that the underlying causes of acne (and most skin conditions) are misunderstood and therefore seldomly addressed.

 However, thanks to the work of many amazing holistic and functional doctors and a lot of new research we are beginning to understand the causes of acne a lot better and it is far from what your dermatologist ever told you.

 First, let’s look at the common definition of acne: